D1ang/Silkscreenservice/README.md

 and an older tablet device (Samsung Galaxy Tab2).
 The system has been field-tested by customers and employees.

+For testing the admin interface an admin test account has been created on the deployed version to Heroku.
+The logins are:

+ - Username: Admin
+ - Password: Admin_1234

 The following tests have been used to ensure proper site functionality:

 - [GTmetrix](https://gtmetrix.com/): To test on website loading times.